 After graduation, Michael worked as an English-as-a-Second-Language teacher.
 He started his own small business in web development and became executive director of a national literacy nonprofit.
 Michael also worked as a community organiser with a United Way affiliate.

 He ran for school board trustee in 2003, and was re-elected to serve his ward two times.
-At the school board, Michael fought for better student nutrition programmes, after-school programming and the incorporation of digital technology in the classroom.
+At the school board, Michael fought for better student nutrition programmes, after-school programming, anti-racism strategies and the incorporation of digital technology in the classroom.
 He was elected by his colleagues as vice-chair of the board.

-In 2018, Michael defeated star Conservative candidate Denzil Minnan Wong, Toronto’s deputy mayor, to win his third election serving his North York constituency.
-He is one of the seven Liberal MPPs in the Legislature.
+In 2018, Michael defeated a star Conservative candidate, Toronto’s deputy mayor, to win his third election serving his North York constituency.
+He is one of the five Liberal MPPs in the Legislature.